dormant-chicken/sortty/README.md

 # sortty

-sortty - A lightweight, minimal, and beautiful program to visualize sorting algorithms in your Unix terminal / TTY, written in python and ncurses
+sortty - sorting algorithms in the terminal

 ## Gallery